Article hero image

 Wealthsimple makes powerful financial tools to help you grow and manage your money.
 Learn more

 So what should you do?
-Is it time to sell everything and hide in a bomb shelter?
+Sell everything and hide in a bomb shelter?
 Put all of your capital into Beanie Babies and fancy watches?
 Well, in short: no. Don’t do any of that.
 Because one thing that history has taught us is that if you panic, you’re going to miss out.
 A bear market has followed every bull market since people invented phrases like bull market and bear market.
 (A bear market, by the way, is defined as an extended period of losses during which the market falls 20% or more.)
 But bear markets don’t last forever.
-Even with the 2008 meltdown, the 2020 COVID crash, and the recent downturn, the S&P 500 is still up about 200% since January 2008.
+Even with the 2008 meltdown, the 2020 COVID crash, and the 2022 downturn, the S&P 500 is still up something like 280% since January 2008.
 That’s a truly spectacular return.
-It’s so spectacular, in fact, that our investment team insists that we mention that stocks haven’t always done quite so absurdly awesome.
+It’s so spectacular, in fact, that many seasoned investors warn that stocks haven’t always done quite so absurdly awesome.
 Historic bull market aside, stocks are no doubt an extremely effective way to build wealth over time.
-That’s why Wealthsimple believes in investing in the entire stock market with diversified exchange-traded funds, or ETFs.
+That’s why it’s often smart to invest in the entire stock market with diversified exchange-traded funds, or ETFs.
 Because, while traders tend to lose money betting on individual stocks, your odds of making money are a lot higher if you invest in the market as a whole.

 Meaning: if you panic, you’re going to miss out.
 There’s a right way and a wrong way to go through a downturn.
 Lucky for us, the right way is far easier.
 Read on.